NonDairyNeutrino/Thesis/presentations/asa/asa2024.typ

 == Some Basic Results
 - pictures of results

-= Discussion
+// = Discussion

-== Numerical Analysis
+// == Numerical Analysis
-- Error
+// - Error
-- Convergence
+// - Convergence
-- Stability
+// - Stability

-== Algorithm Analysis
+// == Algorithm Analysis
-- Time Complexity
+// - Time Complexity
-- Space Complexity
+// - Space Complexity

 = Conclusion
 == Conclusion
 // TODO: focus on what I did
-- Accessibility to parallelization is increasing
-- Problems only becoming more complex
+- Parallelism is only becoming more accessible

+- Parallel-in-time methods like Parareal can be reasonably used
+- With parallelism comes scalability onto high-performance platforms

 #ending-slide(title: [Thank you for your time.])[
   #v(10%)